IoannisSifnaios/IoannisSifnaios.github.io/_sources/index.md.txt

 ## Hello!

-I’m a postdoctoral researcher at the Technical University of Denmark (DTU), working on modeling and assessment of solar energy systems and energy storage.
+My name is Ioannis, and I’m a postdoctoral researcher at the Technical University of Denmark (DTU), working on the modeling and assessment of solar energy systems and energy storage.

 In this blog, I'll share my experience as a participant in the Google Summer Of Code (GSOC).